aiandit/pyadi/doc/supported.rst

 differentiated programs will print lines with the values of differentiated expressions, in addition to the original line.

-Several of the most important functions are already supported, by it because they are available in source of because they have been added to the list of builtin rules in :py:mod:`.forwardad`.
+Several of the most important functions are already supported, be it because they are available in source of because they have been added to the list of builtin rules in :py:mod:`.forwardad`.
 The latter must happen for any function that cannot or shall not be differentiated in source.
-It is a work in progress to cover more and mode builtin functions.
+It is a work in progress to cover more and more builtin functions.
 When a function is not covered by a rule and the source code cannot be obtained, :py:func:`.DiffFor` will raise :py:exc:`.NoSource`.
 Users can use :py:func:`.setrule` to dynamically